-- 1. establish a rural broadband voucher fund as an alternative to hard-to-administer provider grants, - 2. construct passive infrastructure and allow access to the public right-of-way on a reasonable and nondiscriminatory basis, and - 3. codify protections for property owners who wish to install small wireless broadband equipment on their private property.
+- establish a rural broadband voucher fund as an alternative to hard-toadminister provider grants, - 2. construct passive infrastructure and allow access to the public right-of-way on a reasonable and nondiscriminatory basis, and - 3. codify protections for property owners who wish to install small wireless broadband equipment on their private property.

-Our recommendations allow the market process to drive innovation and investment in broadband provision, rather than relying on government and regulators to decide which specific broadband projects have merit.
+recommendations allow market process to drive innovation and investment in broadband provision, rather than relying on government and regulators decide which specific broadband projects have merit.
 Florida lawmakers and regulators have an important role to play in encouraging deployment through the construction of basic infrastructure that greatly reduces the costs required to deploy 5G and other broadband technologies.
-Our recommendations empower consumer choice about broadband adoption, avoid risky investments into governmentoperated networks, and create generally applicable broadband policies that favor no particular provider or type of service.
+Our recommendations empower consumer choice about broadband adoption, avoid into governmentrisky investments operated networks, and create generally applicable broadband policies that favor no particular provider or type of service.